Mattia Viti

-Mattia Viti (born 24 January 2002) is an Italian professional footballer who plays as a centre-back or left-back for club Fiorentina, on loan from club Nice.
+Mattia Viti (born 24 January 2002) is an Italian professional footballer who plays as a centre-back or left-back for side Sampdoria.

 Early life

-Born in Borgo San Lorenzo, in the province of Florence, Mattia Viti already played football at the age of 4, with the club of Ponte a Greve—that would later merge with Rondinella Marzocco—in the Tuscan capital.
-Having moved to the nearby Audace Legnaia, he joined the Empoli academy as an 8-year-old, in 2010.
+Born in Borgo San Lorenzo, in the province of Florence, Mattia Viti began playing football at the age of 4, with Ponte a Greve—that would later merge with Rondinella Marzocco—in the Tuscan capital.
+Having moved to nearby Audace Legnaia, he joined the Empoli academy as an 8-year-old in 2010.

 Club career

 Empoli

-After a full 2019–20 season with the Primavera, Viti made his professional debut on the 30 September 2020, starting a 2–1 Coppa Italia win against Renate.
-He played his first Serie B game with Empoli on the 9 April 2021, replacing Nedim Bajrami in a 1–0 away win to Reggina, already proving to be decisive with a late minute goal line clearance.
-His side eventually won the championship, making their come-back in Italy's top flight, while the Primavera squad also won their championship.
+After spending the entirety of the 2019–20 season with the Primavera side, Viti made his senior professional debut on 30 September 2020, starting a 2–1 Coppa Italia win against Renate.
+He played his first Serie B game with Empoli on 9 April 2021, replacing Nedim Bajrami, in a 1–0 away win against Reggiana, already proving to be decisive with a late-minute goal-line clearance.
+His side eventually won the championship, making their comeback in Italy's top-flight, while the Primavera squad also won their championship.

-On 22 September 2021 he made his Serie A debut in a 2–0 away victory against Cagliari, with Aurelio Andreazzoli making him start and finish the game, as the youngster proved to be instrumental in keeping a clean sheet for the Azzurri.
+On 22 September 2021, he made his Serie A debut in a 2–0 away victory against Cagliari, with Aurelio Andreazzoli making him start and finish the game, as the youngster proved to be instrumental in keeping a clean sheet for the Azzurri.

-During the following months—despite having to face the loss of his mother in November 2021—he became a regular with the first team, alternating with Sebastiano Luperto or the veterans Tonelli and Romagnoli.
-He was a starter for several important Serie A wins, against the likes of Bologna, Sassuolo or Udinese, appearing as one of the Italian championship most promising young defenders.
+During the following months—despite having to deal with the loss of his mother in November 2021—he became a regular with the first team, alternating with Sebastiano Luperto and veterans Tonelli and Romagnoli.
+He was a starter for several important Serie A wins, against the likes of Bologna, Sassuolo and Udinese, appearing as one of the Italian championship's most promising young defenders.